phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 chapter = "Interrupts"
 +++

 In this post we explore _cooperative multitasking_ and the _async/await_ feature of Rust.
-This will make it possible to run multiple concurrent tasks in our kernel.
-TODO
+We take a detailed look how async/await works in Rust, including the design of the `Future` trait, the state machine transformation, and _pinning_.
+We then add basic support for async/await to our kernel by creating an asynchronous keyboard task and a basic executor.

 <!-- more -->